 4. Employers reimburse the employee

 The key takeaway here is that payments are actually reimbursements.
+Employers reimburse employees' premiums.
 Employees will pay the insurance company or doctor’s office directly and then submit a claim to get reimbursed for their expenses tax-free.

 While Individual Coverage HRAs do not have maximum or minimum reimbursement amounts, all QSEHRA reimbursements are subject to annual maximums and become available to employees on a monthly basis.
 This means employees can’t take the full annual amount in January—instead, the funds become available to employees each month.

 For reference, QSEHRA contribution limits for 2022 are:

 - Family: $11,050 ($920.83/month)

 Pro-tip: Unclaimed funds stay with the employer.
 If an employee is not eligible or does not make a claim in a given plan year, the employer keeps the money.
 Sweet!

 Still have questions about how HRAs work?

 We are ready to chat on our website if you have any specific questions about your business and how HRAs could help.
 Setting up a small business HRA is simple and quick, and our team is here to help if you need it.

 - The Ultimate HRA Guide